jihoon20234/tutorials/README.md

 ## Applications
 ### Medical
 - Assisting individuals with speech impairments caused by conditions like ALS (amyotrophic lateral sclerosis) or stroke.

+### Accessibility
+- Providing a communication channel for people who cannot speak due to physical disabilities.